sgeos/sgeos.github.io/_posts/2022-10-04-getting-started-with-rust-on-playdate.markdown

 The build subcommand takes a --device flag that can be used to target hardware exclusively.
-Alternatively, the package subcommand can be used to build binaries for both the device and simulator.
+Alternatively, the package subcommand can be used to build binaries for both the device and the simulator.
-To upload a PDX file to hardware, first run it in the simulator.
+To upload a PDX file to hardware, first, run it in the simulator.
 Then either "Upload Game to Device" from the "Device" menu or Playdate icon on the lower lefthand corner of the simulator (with the crank controls collapsed).
 Once the game is on the device, pdutil can be used to launch it.